cecilegaudron/my-portfolio/README.md

 - __Navigation Bar__

-The navigation bar is present on all pages, in a fixed way, in order to facilitate the navigation through the website.
-When you scroll on a page to view the content, the navigation bar remains fixed at the top of the screen.
+The navigation bar is present on all pages, in order to facilitate the navigation through the website.
 The logo is clickable, the link points to the home page

 ![Nav Bar](/assets/screenshots/header.png)

 - __Contact Section__

-The contact form allows you to contact me directly via the website without having to go to your email account.
-You just have to fill in your name, your email and the content of your message before clicking on the send button.
-The different fields are required to make sure that the information is correctly filled in.
+The contact form allows the user to contact me directly via the website without having to go to an email account.
+The user just has to fill in his name, his email and the content of the message before clicking on the send button.
+The different fields are required to make sure that the informations are correctly filled in.
 If it is not the case, the message cannot be sent.

 - __Spotify Player__

-The music player does not launch automatically when the user arrives on the page.
+The music player doesn't launch automatically when the user arrives on the page.
 It is up to the user to launch or not the player, according to his wishes.
-It is possible to open the playlist directly on Spotify in order to consult the titles on the platform.
+It is possible to open the playlist directly on Spotify in order to consult the titles on the platform, share some of them, etc.

 ![Spotify Player](/assets/screenshots/spotify-reader.png)

 - __Background Images__
-I made the choice to display my top page photos in background directly in the style sheet.
-I made this choice because I really liked the transparent insert with the title on the photo of the Love Running project.
-So I copied the css code.
-Moreover, these photos are not essential to the good understanding of the site, so it is not too bad if they do not have an "alt" attribute.
-They do not give additional information, they are purely decorative.
+I make the choice to display my top page pictures in background directly in the style sheet.
+I make this choice because I really like the transparent insert with the title on the photo of the Love Running project.
+So I copy the css code.
+Moreover, these photos are not essential to the good understanding of the site, so it is not too bad if they don't have an "alt" attribute.
+They don't give additional informations, they are purely decorative.

 ### Features Left to Implement

-I would like to continue to enrich this portfolio, first of all with the future skills I will acquire during the training, but also by posting or putting links to my future projects and work.
+I would like to continue to enrich this portfolio, first of all with the future skills I will acquire during the training, but also by posting or putting links to my future projects and works.

 The website will then be proposed in French and maybe in German.

+I would like a sticky navigation bar in the future.
+I read some articles about it on Google, it seems that I have to use JavaScript.
+So soon, when the user scrolls on a page to view the content, the navigation bar remains fixed at the top of the screen.

 ## Testing

-- I tried a lot of things when making this portfolio.
-Many attributes but also values were not completely clear to me.
-I tested several options and check if it worked correctly or not.
-I was very inspired by the courses and examples of the w3schools.com website.
+- I try a lot of things when making this portfolio.
+Many attributes but also values are not completely clear to me at the moment.
+I test several options and check if it works correctly or not.
+I am very inspired by the courses and examples of the w3schools.com website.

 - When validating my html code by Validator Testing, I have errors with the h2 child of spans.
-I deleted the span and I replace them by a div.
+So I delete the span and I replace them by a div.

 - The site, its different pages and sections are adapted to different screen sizes.
-Two points were created with the help of @media 768px for tablets and 992px for screens.
-I decided to make a third point for extra small devices (below 576px) because my logo doesn't display well with such a small size.
+Two points are created with the help of @media 768px for tablets and 992px for screens.
+I decide to make a third point for extra small devices (below 576px) because my logo doesn't display well with such a small size.

-- I have encountered a problem with the blocks of the Services page.
-Thanks to the "align-items: center" property, the blocks are centered by default.
+- I have a problem with the blocks of the Services page.
+Thanks to the "align-items: center" property, the blocks are now center by default.
 In tablet view, it works too.
 But in desktop view, the blocks are not the same size and it's not pretty.
-After several unsuccessful attempts, the value "align-items : normal" will fix things.
+After several unsuccessful attempts, the value "align-items : normal" fixes things.

 ![Align Items](/assets/screenshots/align-items.png)